Skip to main content Skip to footer

 Capital Repairs/Replacements:

-County - The County is responsible for capital inspections, maintenance, repairs and replacement related to structural integrity, health and safety and other legislated matters.
-This includes playground equipment, pavilions, concession kitchens, fire extinguishers, range hoods, cisterns and water testing, gating systems, culverts and bridges etc.
+County: The County is responsible for inspections and maintenance related to legislated and safety-critical major capital repair or replacement matters.
+This includes playground equipment, pavilions, concession kitchens, fire extinguishers, range hoods, cisterns and water testing, gating systems, culverts and bridges, etc.

-The County is also 100% responsible for the replacement of amenities core to service delivery within that field, park or trail such as back stops, fences, bleachers, players benches, lights, playground equipment, etc. as long as the conditions giving rise to the repairs did not result from default or neglect by the operator.
+The County is also 100% responsible for the replacement of amenities considered core to service delivery within that field, park or trail such as backstops, fences, bleachers, players benches, lights, playground equipment, etc. as long as the conditions giving rise to the repairs did not result from default or neglect by the operator.

 Requests for new capital enhancements will be assessed through the County’s Community Partnership Program/Capital Projects.

-Requests for new capital assets which are not considered ‘core’ to the activities of the field/park (e.g. batting cages, scoreboards) or relate to the delivery of service by a user group (e.g. breakaway bases, ice dividers) are 100% the responsibility of the Fields and Parks Management Group, although the purchase/installation of these items must first be approved by Haldimand County.
+Requests for new capital assets which are considered enhancements to the activities of the field/park or relate to the delivery of service by a user group (e.g. breakaway bases, ice dividers) are 100% the responsibility of the Fields and Parks Management Group, although the purchase/installation of these items must first be approved by Haldimand County.

-Rental/user agreements are provided to the Fields and Parks Management Groups by the County to ensure consistent contracts and relationships.
+Rental/user agreement forms are provided to the Fields and Parks Management Groups by the County to ensure consistent contracts and relationships.

 Where there are no permanent washrooms, the County will provide seasonal portable washrooms.

-Group - The Group is responsible for all ongoing operating and maintenance costs such as utilities, grass cutting, grooming, snow plowing (where applicable), garbage pick-up, parking lot maintenance, washrooms, etc.
+Group: The Group is responsible for all ongoing operating and maintenance costs such as utilities, grass cutting, grooming, snow plowing (where applicable), garbage pick-up, parking lot maintenance and washroom supply and maintenance, etc.

 The Group is responsible for securing insurance for equipment and contents.